Inverting covariant exterior derivative: Introduction

 Both these decompositions into (co)(anti)exact forms of $\Lambda^{*}$ allow us to solve plenty of practical problems of mathematical physics, see \cite{KyciaPoincareCohomotopy, CopoincareHamiltonianSystem, KyciaPoincare} for modern applications, and \cite{EdelenExteriorCalculus, EdelenIsovectorMethods} for the classical ones.
 These results by a componentwise application can be extended to the vector-valued differential forms.
 In this case we will denote corresponding spaces by $\mathcal{E}(U,V)$, $\mathcal{A}(U,V)$, $\mathcal{C}(U,V)$ and $\mathcal{Y}(U,V)$.

 In this paper we use (co)(anti)exact decomposition to solve equations involving covariant exterior derivative in a star-shaped subset of a fibered set, that is, local trivialization of a general fiber bundle.
 We obtain a practical algorithm for getting covariantly constant differential forms.
 The paper is organized as follows: In the next section we provide the formula for inverting covariant exterior derivative.
 We also discuss the problem of applying our results to associated vector bundles.
 Next, we cast these formulas in Bittner's operational calculus framework, summarized for the reader's convenience in the Appendices \ref{Appendix_BittnersOperatorCalculus} and \ref{Appendix_BittnersOperatorCalculusAsCategory}.
 Then we use these results to provide an algorithm for solving the curvature equation.
 Next, we Hodge-dualize the previous results for manifolds with metrics structure.
+We also apply the geometric decomposition to the Cartan structure equations.
 Finally, we propose an Algorithm for the iterative solution of equations resulting from composing covariant derivatives and their Hodge dual operators.
 In the Appendices we discuss Bittner's operator calculus, the application of the results to the operator-valued connection, and the integral equations version of our results.
 We also motivate the introduction of the connection one-form when solving $d\phi=J$ in a similar, yet 'Cartan-like', manner as a 'minimal coupling' is used in physics for introducing a covariant derivative.
+In the final Appendix, some considerations related to the regularity of the solutions are given.